fpeterek/strojove-uceni/insurance-claims/README.md

 ### SVC

-The Support Vector Machine performs horribly regardless of the kernel or training parameters.
+The Support Vector Machine performs horribly regardless of choice of kernel or training parameters.
 It's only slightly more accurate than marking every second record as a claim.

 | degree | kernel | gamma | C | f1 score | accuracy | counter |